belsarej/DenseNet_Image_Classification/README.md

 Heroku in the background runs all the dependencies and installs them.
 For free version of heroku hosting the bundle size is limited to 500MB.

-Once everything goes well our model will be deployed and we can view our link beloy it
+Once everything goes well our model will be deployed and we can view our link deploy it